 Twenty-seven months after Enema’s release, the events of September 11, 2001 would soon return the grimace to punk’s craggy face, too.
 Despite that encroaching darkness, not to mention their own stylistic swerves, blink held open the floodgates they helped kick down.
-From Sum 41, Good Charlotte and New Found Glory, to Fall Out Boy, Panic!
-At The Disco and My Chemical Romance, to All Time Low, Waterparks and Neck Deep, good time punk rock, delivered on its own vibrant terms has always found a way.
+From Sum 41, Good Charlotte and New Found Glory, to Fall Out Boy and My Chemical Romance, to All Time Low, Waterparks and Neck Deep, good time punk rock, delivered on its own vibrant terms has always found a way.

 Typically cocksure, Mark insisted the band always knew what they were doing, even amidst the madness of it all.
 “Punk rock is about doing what you want in your heart and not thinking about what people think.”

 For that, a generation of bullshitters still partying like it’s 1999 owe this multi-platinum ‘joke band’ a shitload of gratitude.